kailash-manasarovar/statement/docs/timeline/2026/june.md

 ## Kailash

 - I'm starting to realize that being homeless, not being able to settle and work because of sedated rape-porn stardom, not having any support at all from anyone, and finding out exactly how much my family and the porn-loving world itself despises me, and for how long, is unsurprisingly taking a toll on my health and wellbeing.
+- (UPDATE: I haven't been this healthy in years since being by the mountain.
+FACTS!!!)
 - You'd think that mass stalking by security services might prompt them to help me out.
 - But no, and this is getting weird now.
 - What are their intentions?